 Eucalypt forests & woodlands

 This is the most common type of vegetation on the Gold Coast.
-Eucalypt vegetation communities grow on a variety of soil types, most often in areas with lower rainfall and soil moisture.
+Dry eucalypt forests grow on a variety of soil types, most often in areas with lower rainfall and soil moisture.
 Local plant species include:

 - eucalypt trees – the most iconic of all Australian trees.
-Eucalypts are also the most abundant and widespread of Australian trees with more than 700 species.
 More than 35 species have been recorded on the Gold Coast.
-Notable local species include broad-leaved white mahogany, Queensland white stringybark and spotted gum.
+Notable local species include Queensland blue gum, narrow-leaved ironbark, small-fruited grey gum, broad-leaved white mahogany, Queensland white stringybark, spotted gum

-- other trees – pink bloodwood, smooth-barked apple, brush box, black she-oak, hickory wattle, black wattle, red ash
+- sub canopy trees – pink bloodwood, smooth-barked apple, brush box, black she-oak, hickory wattle, black wattle, tree pea, poison peach, soap tree ash

-- shrubs – dogwood, Mt Tamborine ziera, golden pea, waddy wood
+- shrubs – hairy psychotria, hairy pea bush, velvet leaf, dogwood, golden pea, waddy wood and the threatened Cunningham's jute

-- ferns – gristle fern, prickly rasp fern
+- ferns and forbs – gristle fern, prickly rasp fern and the threatened shaggy-leaved coleus

-- grasses – kangaroo grass, blady grass, barbwire grass, poverty grass, bluegrass
+- grasses – kangaroo grass, blady grass, barbwire grass, graceful grass, creeping beard grass

 - sedges and rushes – broad-leaved mat rush.